Battle of Hill 70: Capture of Avion

 Orders from the First Army HQ reached Currie on 12 June, who replied with a suggestion that the capture of Hill 65 was tactically desirable to gain observation over Lens and to deprive the Germans of reciprocal observation of the British rear.
 The capture of Avion could be replaced by a raid, to avoid the casualties of a permanent occupation.
-Preparations for offensive operations towards Avion would be more meaningful to German observers than the attack which followed.
+Preparations for attacks towards Avion would be more meaningful to German observers than the attack which followed.
 The suggested alternative was not well received by Major-General (Warren) Hastings Anderson, the First Army chief of staff, because one purpose of the operation was to threaten Lille, which could only occur with the capture of Lens after the attack on Avion.
 The Canadian operation was a stage in the army plan, to be followed by an attack or feint towards Sallaumines Hill.
-A few days later more artillery was transferred to Flanders and the Hill 70 attack was postponed.
+A few days later, more artillery was transferred to Flanders and the Hill 70 attack was postponed.

-Further north, opposite the 4th Canadian and 46th (North Midland) divisions, the German 56th Division had moved into reserve on 22 June to replace a division transferred to Flanders.
+Further north, opposite the 4th Canadian Division and 46th (North Midland) Division, the German 56th Division had moved into reserve on 22 June to replace a division transferred to Flanders.
 The line-holding division (Stellungsdivision) had orders to retire from the salient to the Avion–Lens railway if pressed.
 The western slopes of Hill 65 had been occupied by the British on 24 June after a German retirement and patrols pushed forward towards Avion Trench, which was occupied early on 28 June.
-The 46th (North Midland) and 4th Canadian divisions made ready to resume their advance when the army barrage began at 7:10 p.m.
+The 46th (North Midland) Division and the 4th Canadian Division made ready to resume their advance when the army barrage began at 7:10 p.m.
 Most of Avion, Éleu-dit-Leauwette and the eastern slope of Hill 65 was captured as the 3rd Canadian Division formed a defensive flank along the Arleux–Avion road, joining with the 4th Canadian Division in Avion.
 Rain and flooding from the Souchez stopped patrols from probing the German main line of resistance in the north-eastern part of Avion and along a railway embankment about 600 further on.